Circumpolar Rock Garden

 12" high and 15" around and has steely blue

-foliage for winter.
+visible.
 This plant has recently been

 adopted into the English Heather Society.